Liu Qing (prince): Family background

 Liu Qing was born to Emperor Zhang and Consort Song, then one of Emperor Zhang's favourites and also a favourite of Emperor Zhang's mother Empress Dowager Ma, in 78.
-As Emperor Zhang's wife Empress Dou was sonless, Prince Qing was created crown prince in 79, while still in infancy.
+As Emperor Zhang's wife Empress Dou was sonless, Prince Qing was created crown prince on 23 May 79, while still in infancy.

 Tragedy in childhood

 Empress Dou was not satisfied with the situation, however, and in 79, after another imperial consort, Consort Liang, gave birth to a son named Liu Zhao (劉肇), she adopted Prince Zhao and intended to make him crown prince instead.
 After Empress Dowager Ma died later that year, Consort Song was left without anyone to protect her, and Empress Dou began to plot her destruction.

 In 82, an opportunity came for Empress Dou.
 Consort Song had become ill, and in her illness, she craved raw cuscuta, and she requested that her family bring them.
 Empress Dou seized the cuscuta and falsely accused Consort Song of using it for witchcraft.
 Emperor Zhang was enraged and expelled Crown Prince Qing from the palace.
 He had Consort Song and her sister, also an imperial consort, arrested and interrogated by the eunuch Cai Lun.
-Consort Song and her sister saw that they were in deep straits, and they committed suicide by poison.
+Consort Song and her sister saw that they were in dire straits, and they committed suicide by poison.
 Crown Prince Qing was deposed and created the Prince of Qinghe instead; he was replaced by Prince Zhao as crown prince.
 Prince Zhao, however, was friendly to his brother, and they often spent time together.

 In April 88, Emperor Zhang died, and Crown Prince Zhao succeeded to the throne as Emperor He.
 The still-young Prince Qing remained in the capital Luoyang, and he and his emperor brother continued to spend great amounts of time together.

-As advisor to his brother
+As his brother's advisor

 During the first part of Emperor He's reign, the clan of Empress Dowager Dou, particularly her brother Dou Xian, dominated the political scene.
 That trend continued even as Emperor He grew older and older.
 Dissatisfied with the autocratic authorities of Dou Xian, Emperor He pondered his options.
 Apparently encouraged by Prince Qing and the eunuch Zheng Zhong, Emperor He carried out a coup d'état in 92 and toppled the Dous' power.
-(Prince Qing's involvement in the plot is not completely clear but apparently major, and it is speculated that his motivation was to avenge himself (for being deposed) and his mother (for being forced to commit suicide).)
+Prince Qing's involvement in the plot is not completely clear but apparently major, and it is speculated that his motivation was to avenge himself (for being deposed) and his mother (for being forced to commit suicide).

 After Empress Dowager Dou died in October 97, it was finally revealed that Emperor He was born of Consort Liang.
 Only at that time did Prince Qing dare to request his half-brother to allow him to rebury his own mother Consort Song.
 Emperor He agreed and further ordered that Prince Qing be supplied with the proper items to worship his mother posthumously.
 For the rest of Emperor He's reign, Prince Qing remained in the capital and was a close advisor of Emperor He.